j-manli/j-manli.github.io/investigations/emberforge-source-code-theft.md

 - The full origin of the archive that produced `EmberForge_Review.iso` wasn't reconstructed before extraction.
 - `AnyDesk` was clearly installed and configured, but the reviewed telemetry doesn't fully show the extent of interactive use.
-- No alternate exfiltration path was confirmed in the reviewed dataset, but that shouldn't be treated as proof that none existed outside the reviewed time window or telemetry source.
+- No alternate exfiltration path was confirmed in the reviewed dataset, but that should not be treated as proof that none existed outside the reviewed time window or telemetry source.